Laci1953/RC2014-CPM/HiTech C compiler optimization/TESTS/CREF/readme.txt

 File Not Found.
 E>

-Surprise... the old ZAS.COM could not handle the size of the input file, so it crashed silently and left us without the .obj file...
+Surprise... the old ZAS.COM could not handle the large size of the input file, so it crashed silently and left us without the .obj file...